-Given the challenges of understanding and finding therapies for psychiatric disorders, IMHRO’s Rising Star Awards aim to encourage the community of neuroscience researchers to direct their efforts toward basic and translational science while supporting the research of emerging leaders in the field.
+Given the challenges of understanding and finding therapies for psychiatric disorders, IMHRO’s Rising Star Awards aim to encourage the community of neuroscience researchers to direct their efforts toward basic, translational and clinical science while supporting the research of emerging leaders in the field.

-In 2015, IMHRO in collaboration with its chapter AIM for Mental Health and with Janssen Research and Development offers up to 2 major awards for research related to psychiatric illness.
+In 2016, IMHRO, in collaboration with the organization AIM for Mental Health and the Sullivan Family Foundation, and with Janssen Research and Development, granted three major awards for research related to psychiatric illness.

 Chosen by IMHRO's Scientific Advisory Board, each Rising Star recipient will receive up to $250,000 to fund research for their studies.

 About the Awards

 IMHRO / Janssen Rising Star Translational Research Award

 Two grants were awarded for research toward novel therapies for psychiatric illness with the objective to advance the translation of scientific knowledge of underlying disease mechanisms in bipolar disorder, schizophrenia, and major depression toward benefits to patients and the healthcare system.
 Specifically, the program supports translational research on innovative targets, with the potential to advance discovery of therapeutic approaches in the near term.
 The emphasis will be on the approaches that provide a viable path toward renormalizing or compensating for novel biological alterations or those that have already been discovered.
 This award is not specifically focused to advance the understanding of the fundamental mechanisms of psychiatric diseases.